top of page

 As adult role models, we want our young athletes to learn about sportsmanship, overcome adversity, and achieve emotional growth—but are we teaching them the right lessons?

-#SPORTSMANSHIP: Go Viral With it! is a valuable resource for anyone interested in helping to stamp out unsportsmanlike behavior, encourage youth leadership, and foster an environment where positivity can thrive.
+#SPORTSMANSHIP: Go Viral With it! and GAMEDAY!
+Winning With Sportsmanship: The Gary GoodSport Story, are valuable resources for anyone interested in helping to stamp out unsportsmanlike behavior, encourage youth leadership, and foster an environment where positivity can thrive.

-With entertaining anecdotes, important insight, expert advice, and real-world solutions for becoming an agent of change, this book will help any parent, coach, or role model demonstrate and encourage humility and good sportsmanship—both on and off the field.
+With entertaining anecdotes, important insight, expert advice, and real-world solutions for becoming an agent of change, #Sportsmanship will help any parent, coach, or role model demonstrate and encourage humility and good sportsmanship—both on and off the field.
+GAMEDAY is a short children's story (ages 6-9) that teaches kids to put aside their fears, trust the process, battle through adversity, and that one can compete successfully with good sportsmanship.
+Parents will also get the message of their role in the raising of a good sport.

 The first lesson we learned in our early days of youth sports was that after each game, we had to “go shake their hands and tell them good game.”
 It all started when we were young, and it is still a great piece of advice today.
 Thanks, Jeff, for the insight and reminder of why we need to take this message ‘viral.’”